 by Jason Wasserman MD PhD FRCPC and Sarah Strickland MD FRCPC

 Invasive ductal carcinoma with apocrine features is a rare type of breast cancer.
+Although this type of cancer starts from epithelial cells normally found inside the ducts and glands in the breast, the tumour is made up of large pink cells that resemble the cells normally found in apocrine-type sweat glands in the skin.
 Another name for this type of cancer is invasive apocrine carcinoma.

 Invasive ductal carcinoma with apocrine features is a rare type of cancer, representing approximately 1% of all breast cancers.